-Based on the principal that heat gravitates to cooler temperatures, most systems of air conditioning utilize a process of making a chemical rapidly transform from gas to liquid and back again to absorb and redistribute unwanted heat.
-Known as refrigerants, these chemicals are chosen for their properties to expand and contract at low temperatures.
-Pressure is added by a compressor or released in coils to accelerate the transformation.
+Because heat rises to cooler air, most air conditioning systems use a process of making a chemical, known as refrigerants, that rapidly transform from gas to liquid and back again to absorb and redistribute unwanted heat.
+Pressure is then added by a compressor or released into coils to accelerate the refrigerants transformation.

-Likewise (and more obviously), heat is produced typically by a controlled flame and transferred to eagerly awaiting air.
-In both cases, at an exchange point, the air is conditioned and blowers circulate the air to and from the rooms through the ductwork.
+Your heat is produced by a controlled flame then transferred to eagerly awaiting cool air.
+In both cases, at an exchange point, the air is “conditioned” and blowers circulate the air to and from the rooms in your home through the ductwork.

 Forced air heat in many older homes has ductwork hanging between the joists.
-They are commonly made of metal, take up a lot of space and are prone to rattle.
-The one big advantage, it was discovered, was that they were all set in place to distribute cool air as well as heat.
+These are commonly made of metal, take up a lot of space and are prone to rattle.
+It was discovered that the ductwork, though clunky, could be used to distribute cool air as well as heat.

-Advances in technology have increased the insulation capacities and decreased the sizes of ductwork so that more and more space can be treated with better value and less structural impact.
-This is due in large part to the highly efficient heating and cooling systems which are available today.
+Advances in technology have expanded the insulation capacities and reduced the size of ductwork so more space can be treated with higher value and less structural impact.
+This is due in large part to the highly efficient heating and cooling systems available today.

-In between are thermostats, dampers, zone controls and relay switches to accommodate all of the many varieties we have found to take care of our most basic creature comfort.
+Not to mention thermostats, dampers, zone controls and relay switches that further accommodate all of the many way we take care of our most basic creature comfort– air conditioning.